bfritscher/cours-ptw-slides/zero_to_hero_angular.md

-## ng-animate?

-## exercice
+## Exercice

-try to make the country as flags with ng-flags use master.
+Dsiplay the countries with flags using the ng-flags directive.
+Use the master version.

 ```sh
 bower install ng-flags#master --save